chirag127/qrsay-admin-frontend-react-native-expo-app/README.md

 Follow these steps:

+1. Use the run-with-fixes script to apply all fixes and start the app:

+    ```bash
+    npm run run-with-fixes
+    ```

+    This script applies all fixes and starts the app.
+It:

+    - Runs the fix-all script to apply all patches
+    - Runs the fix-rns-screen script to patch the RNSScreen component
+    - Runs the fix-avatar script to patch the Avatar component
+    - Updates all ActivityIndicator components with size="large" to use numeric values
+    - Starts the app

+    Alternatively, you can run the individual fix scripts:

-1. Use the fix-activity-indicator script to fix the size issue in ActivityIndicator:
+2. Use the fix-activity-indicator script to fix the size issue in ActivityIndicator:

     ```bash
     npm run fix-activity-indicator